 GeneCards Summary for MYH1 Gene

-MYH1 (Myosin, Heavy Chain 1, Skeletal Muscle, Adult) is a Protein Coding gene.
+MYH1 (Myosin Heavy Chain 1) is a Protein Coding gene.
 Diseases associated with MYH1 include Epilepsy, Idiopathic Generalized 12 and Myh-Associated Polyposis.
-Among its related pathways are Tight junction and Actin Nucleation by ARP-WASP Complex and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
+Among its related pathways are Actin Nucleation by ARP-WASP Complex and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and calmodulin binding.
-An important paralog of this gene is MYH4.
+An important paralog of this gene is MYH2.

 UniProtKB/Swiss-Prot Summary for MYH1 Gene